JieqiongorJoana/SF-Bay-Area-Bike-Sharing-Data/index.md

 ### Training the first model
 Use random forest implementation from Sklearn
 We will use the first 90% of the data for training and the remaining 10% for testing.
+    -- Using the Scikit-learn could easily create and train the model.
+We import the randomForestRegressor -- Takes X_train, y_train and a dictionary containing hyperparameter inputs for random forest, return the cross validation and X_train scores of the model.
+Both are calculated as root mean squared errors.

-    --Using the Scikit-learn could easily create and train the model.
-We import the randomForestRegressor --Define a function to calculate the model performance and instantiate a random forestRegressor object by unpacking the parameters dictionary, then calculate the performance with cross-validation
+    -- Define a function to calculate the model performance and instantiate a random forestRegressor object by unpacking the parameters dictionary, then calculate the performance with cross-validation
-    --(RMSE CV) Root-Mean-Square Error of Cross-Validation
+    -- (RMSE CV) Root-Mean-Square Error of Cross-Validation

     Conclusion two: The first model with initial parameters CV is 1.62 It already improved compared with baseline, the accuracy increased about 25%.
+We tried to use this scores as a baseline2 and continue to improve our model with 2 method: feature selection and Hyperparameters tuning

 ### Feature Selection